 The Prix Pictet maintains a worldwide network of over 300 nominators who are briefed on the theme for each cycle.
 The nominators are a group of leading experts in the visual arts, including directors and curators of major museums and galleries as well as journalists and critics.
 In 2018, the portfolios of over 600 photographers were nominated, amounting to over 4,800 images in total.

 Each nominated candidate is asked to provide a series of pictures coherently defined and focused on the theme of the award and limited to no more than ten images.
-Photographs submitted must be made after 2003.
-All submissions are made online in a private artists’ zone on the Prix Pictet website.
-Once the submission process has been completed, the independent Prix Pictet Jury reviews the work online before presenting a proposed shortlist at a Judges’ Conference.
-The Jury look for the photographs that they believe would have the greatest impact on public awareness of issues surrounding sustainability and the theme.
+Photographs submitted must be made after 2005.
+All submissions are made online in a private artists’ portal of the Prix Pictet website.

 Following the judges’ selection of the shortlist, the artists concerned are contacted by the Secretariat and invited to submit their work for the shortlist exhibition.
-At that point each artist is sent a full set of terms and conditions covering their engagement with the Prix Pictet.
+At this stage, each artist is sent a full set of terms and conditions covering their engagement with the Prix Pictet.
 Each shortlisted artist will be able to apply for a production and travel grant of up to USD 5000.

-In response to considerable public demand, the Prix Pictet shortlist exhibition tours globally following the finalists’ exhibition.
+In response to considerable public demand, the Prix Pictet shortlist exhibition tours globally for approximately 16 months following the finalists’ exhibition.